How to Make Perfect Seasoned Beef for Tacos: Expert Guide & Tips

 1. Brown the beef first: Cook ground beef in a skillet over medium-high heat until browned and crumbly.
 Drain excess fat if needed.

-2. Add aromatics: Sauté onions and garlic before adding the beef for extra depth.
+2. Add aromatics: Sauté onions and garlic before adding the beef for extra depth and aroma.

 3. Introduce liquid: A splash of water, broth, or tomato sauce helps dissolve the spices and coat the meat evenly.

-4. Season after browning: Add your seasoning mix once the beef is mostly cooked — this prevents the spices from burning.
+4. Season after browning: Add your seasoning mix once the beef is mostly cooked to prevent burning and ensure even distribution.

-5. Simmer for richness: Let the mixture simmer for 5–10 minutes so the flavors meld together.
+5. Simmer for richness: Let the mixture simmer for 5–10 minutes so the flavors meld together completely.

 Step-by-step images of seasoning beef